Didier Deschamps’ list for the World Cup in Qatar

 As before each major event, Didier Deschamps will announce his final list for the 2022 World Cup.
 He is therefore the guest of the TF1’s 8 o’clock news this Wednesday, November 9.

 It has almost become a ritual and everyone has been waiting for it for quite some time now.
-As it had already been the case for the announcements for the World Cups 2014 and 2018, and for the Euros 2016 and 2021, the coach of the French team is the guest of the JT of 8 pm of TF1 this Wednesday evening to reveal the list of the lucky ones who will take the direction of Qatar on November 20th.
+As it had already been the case for the announcements for the World Cups 2014 and 2018, and for the Euros 2016 and 2021, the coach of the French Team is the guest of the JT of 20 hours of TF1 this Wednesday evening.
+He will unveil the list of the lucky ones who will head to Qatar on November 20.
 In total, no less than 26 players had been called up on May 18, 2021 with a view to playing in the European Championship.
 This time, Didier Deschamps should retain at least 25 names, according to the latest decisions taken Wednesday morning for the staff.

 WHAT PROGRAM TO FOLLOW?